 The Campgrounds at Henry Horton State Park

-When you bring your RV to Henry Horton State Park, you’ll have 56 RV sites to choose from, all located along the beautiful Duck River.
-Each site offers 20, 30, and 50 amp electric hookups, along with water hookups.
-Each campsite will also have a picnic table and fire ring for your convenience.
+When you bring your RV to Henry Horton State Park, you’ll have 56 RV sites to choose from, all of which are located along the beautiful Duck River.
+This is a lovely campsite that is shaded and paved.
+Each site offers 20-, 30-, and 50-amp electric hookups, along with water hookups.
+All campsites have their own picnic table and fire ring for your convenience.
 If you need firewood you can buy some from the camp store.
-You’ll find two bathhouses located nearby for you to use, and one even stays open during the winter time for those that choose to come camping during the off season.
+You’ll find two bathhouses located nearby for you to use, and one even stays open during the wintertime for those that choose to come camping during the off-season.

-You can have up to 6 people at each site, and feel free to bring your pet along with you on your trip as well.
-You’ll also want to take advantage of all the free WiFi that is available in the campground.
-If you’re missing anything at all during your stay, we’re sure that you’ll be able to find what you’re looking for at the camp store.
+You can have up to six people at each site, and campers are welcome to bring pets along as long as they're on a leash.
+An added bonus is that free WiFi is available in the campground.
+If you need anything at all during your stay, you’ll likely be able to find what you’re looking for at the camp store.
 Whether it’s snack and drinks, camping supplies, or souvenirs, they have it here.
 There are so many great options when you come RV camping at Henry Horton State Park.

 Stay in a Cabin

-If you’re looking for someplace that you can stay at comfortably for a longer period of time, renting a cabin is a good idea.
+If you’re looking for someplace that you can stay comfortably for a longer period of time, renting a cabin is a good idea.
 You can choose between a standard and a rustic cabin.
-All of them are fully equipped with appliances, linens, cookware and utensils, and house cleaning supplies, although the standard cabins are going to have a few more nicer amenities than the rustic cabins.
-When you go to make reservations, you can look and decide which cabin will work best for you.
+All of them are fully equipped with appliances, linens, cookware and utensils, and house cleaning supplies, although the standard cabins are going to have a few nicer amenities than the rustic cabins.
+When you go to make reservations, you choose the cabin that will work best for you.
+Reservations require a minimum stay of two nights.

 Seasonal activities in Henry Horton State Park

-There are four picnic shelters, or pavilions, available for reservation here in the park.
+There are four picnic shelters available for reservation here in the park.
 These pavilions are perfect for any big occasion or special event, as they can accommodate anywhere between 75 and 150 people, depending on the pavilion that you choose.
 Reservations can be made up to one year in advance.

-While there really aren’t any trails that are ideal for biking, you can take your bike out on any of the paved roads in the park.
+While there really aren’t any trails that are ideal for biking, cyclists are allowed to ride on any of the paved roads in the park.
 There are plenty of paved roads here, and taking the bike through the park instead of a vehicle is a great way to get some fresh air and exercise, all while protecting the environment.
+There are also bikes available to use for an hour at a time so don't worry if you don't have any of your own.

-There are over ten miles of hiking trails available for you to explore here at Henry Horton State Park.
+This is a beautiful park to explore on foot.
+There are over ten miles of hiking trails available for you to choose from.
 Most of the trails are labeled as moderate in difficulty level, but each one provides a unique experience in nature.
-Hike through wooded areas, visit Duck River, see historical landmarks, and watch the diverse wildlife.
+The park offers a variety of ecosystems as you venture through different terrain and you're bound to enjoy some wildflowers, birds, and wildlife along the way.
+Trails can take you through wooded areas, over rugged boulders, along Duck River, past historical landmarks, and among the diverse wildlife.

 Trap and Skeet